dddiaz/dddiaz.com/content/post/blog-from-ipad/index.md

 {{< youtube Z6h4dGy0qzA >}}
-BTW: the link for codespaces is here: https://github.com/features/codespaces
+BTW: The link for codespaces is here: https://github.com/features/codespaces

 In this next video: I show how you can even expose a port from your codespace, allowing you to see your code changes in real time in the browser.
 Super Nifty.